folz/Museau/README.md

 >
 > 0 errors found
 >
-> Django version 1.3, using settings 'HackU11.settings'
+> Django version 1.3, using settings 'Museau.settings'
 >
 > Development server is running at http://127.0.0.1:8000/
 >